Stepped FM pulse waveform

 The value of this property must satisfy these constraints:

 Specify the linear frequency step size (in hertz) as a positive scalar.
 The default value of this property corresponds to 20 kHz.

 Specify the number of frequency steps as a positive integer.
-When NumSteps is 1, the stepped FM waveform reduces to a rectangular waveform.

 Output signal format